Introduction to quantum groups: 4a. Tensor categories

-On the other hand, by Proposition 4.8 above we have an arrow:
+On the other hand, by Proposition 4.8 we have an arrow as follows:

 Thus, we are in the general situation from Proposition 4.3 above, with a surjective arrow of Woronowicz algebras, which becomes an isomorphism at the level of the associated Tannakian categories.
 We conclude that Proposition 4.3 can be applied, and this gives the isomorphism of the associated Woronowicz algebras, $A_{C_A}=A$, as desired.
+Finally, the fact that we have an inclusion $C\subset C_{A_C}$ is clear from definitions. \end{proof}